What does consent mean?

 Consensual Non Consent means something like consensual non-consent and is a variety rather than a consensus variant.
 What this means is that a party receives comprehensive consent in advance and can act as if no consent had been given.
 So it’s about agreeing that the boundaries of a part can sometimes be exceeded.
 Often this consent is even given with the intention of it being irrevocable.

 CNC is considered a sign of extreme trust and mutual understanding and is mostly used in 24/7 relationships.
-Nevertheless, CNC is highly controversial, if not frowned upon, in BDSM circles due to concerns about the abuse and safety of the bottom(s).
+Nevertheless, CNC is highly controversial, if not frowned upon, in BDSM circles due to concerns about the abuse and safety of the Bottom.
 It is also argued that blanket consent is often given without precise knowledge of the planned actions due to a lack of information and that the consequences of such consent cannot be sufficiently estimated.

 Dynamic consent